Shawn Simpson

-Simpson began working for sports radio station The Team 1200 in Ottawa in January 2012, where he co-hosted "The Drive" with Dave Gross, as well as the Ottawa Senators post-game broadcasts.
+Simpson began working for sports radio station The Team 1200 in Ottawa in January 2012, where he co-hosted "The Drive" with Ian Mendes, as well as the Ottawa Senators post-game broadcasts.
 In October 2013, The Team 1200 was rebranded as TSN 1200.
-Simpson now hosts "Mornings" with co-host "El-Predicto" John Rodenburg.
+Simpson hosted "Mornings" with co-host John Rodenburg.
+He was terminated by Bell Media on June 14, 2023.

+Death

+Simpson died in Ottawa on January 29, 2025, at the age of 56.
+His death was confirmed by the Ottawa Senators through their X account the following day.